lexicalunit/atom-notes/README.md

 ## ☁️ Synchronization / Cloud Storage

 Most users prefer to have access to their notes from multiple computers.
-This is not directly supported by Atom Notes.
+This is not a feature of Atom Notes per se.
 Instead, please use your favorite synchronization and/or cloud storage solution in conjunction with Atom Notes.
-For example, if you store your notes in a directory managed by [Dropbox][dropbox], then will be able to create notes on one machine, and then later search for them on another machine 🎉
+For example, if you store your notes in a directory managed by [Dropbox][dropbox], then you will have all your notes available to you on any machine you wish 🎉

 ## ⌨️ Keybindings